bikeshaving/crank/website/blog/2020-10-13-writing-crank-from-scratch.md

 **Notes:**

-2. Because we don’t cancel earlier renders of an element’s children when later renders fulfill, we may end up calling `commit()` with the same values multiple times, in the case where a later render fulfills first.
+1. Because we don’t cancel earlier renders of an element’s children when later renders fulfill, we may end up calling `commit()` with the same values multiple times in the case where a later render fulfills first.
 This isn’t really an issue because concurrent renderings don’t happen too often, and because the `commit()` function is [*idempotent*](https://en.wikipedia.org/wiki/Idempotence), so calling it multiple times with the same element and values will have no effect.

 ## Step 15: Async Generator Components

 The examples of concurrent rendering which we’ve seen so far have all worked based on top-level `render` calls.
-Furthermore, the behavior of sync generator components, which block based on their children’s rendering time, means that we can’t call `refresh()` from a sync generator component to perform concurrent renderings.
+Furthermore, the behavior of sync generator components, which block based on their children’s async rendering time, means that we can’t call `refresh()` from a sync generator component to perform concurrent renderings.
 Therefore, we’ll use *async generator functions* as a final component type to allow components to concurrently render multiple element trees in the same position.

 To review, an async generator function is another function syntax which combines both the `*` token from generator functions, and the `async` keyword from async functions (`async function *`).
 This allows us to both `yield` and `await` in the same function.
-Async generators also come with async equivalents of the iterators, iterables and `for…of` syntax.
+Async generators also come with async equivalents of iterators, iterables and `for…of` syntax.
 Async generators are *async iterators* in that they implement the `next()`, `return()` and `throw()` methods, except instead of returning iterations as with sync iterators, these methods now return promises which resolve to iterations.
 Additionally, async generators are *async iterable* insofar as it implements the `[Symbol.asyncIterator]()` method.
-Async iterables can be iterated using `for await…of`, a special `for` loop syntax which awaits each iteration of an async iterator.
-This loop syntax may only be used in async functions, just like `await`.
+Finally, async iterables can be iterated using `for await…of`, a special for loop syntax which awaits each iteration of an async iterator.
+This syntax may only be used in async functions, just like `await`.

 By writing async generator functions which yield element trees, we can combine both the statefulness of generator functions and the convenience of async/await in the same component.
 Additionally, we’ll make the context an async iterable of props, so that async generator components can respond to updates with `for await…of` loops.
-Importantly, this will allow us to resume async generator components continuously, so that rather than suspending exactly on each yield, we can write code both before and after the yields of element trees.
+Importantly, this allows us to resume async generator components continuously, so that rather than suspending exactly on each yield, we can write code both before and after the yields of element trees.

 ```jsx
 async function* ContinuousGreeting({name}) {